JayChase/Durandal451/readme.md

 ﻿#Durandal 451

-Durandal 2.0.1 running with ASP.NET 4.5.1 using OWIN security:
+Durandal 2.0.1 running with ASP.NET 4.5.1 using OWIN security to provide:

 * site based and 3rd party user authentication,
 * local SPA authorization and customization based on role membership.